vsthijs/take/readme.md

 ```bash
 export PATH="$PATH:$HOME/dev/take/bin"
 ```
 The path to export is always the `bin` directory in the take repository.
+When skipping this step, you will be warned by default.

 ## Configuring